FEATURED POST: MAKE AMERICA GREAT

 Angela Sandig.
 Nice girl.
 Both parents of German stock.
 Mother and father separated, with Moms waitressing evenings at a German restaurant off Route 9, the apartment is a place to hang out after school, for awhile, if one has previously gained her confidence.
 Sometimes she has her other girl friends over at the apartment and she'll tell you at the door you can't come in.
 You just can't, she says.
 Other times, sure, come on in.
 Just ask her if she wants to get high, and if she does she'll let you come in …, for awhile.

 Angela has two sisters, Judy is twelve or thirteen when I first meet them and Monica is like six or seven.
-But all I or anyone does in their apartment is to eventually go into their upstairs bathroom and smoke a couple bones, and then eventually leave.
+But all I or anyone does in their apartment is to eventually go into their upstairs bathroom and smoke a bone, and then eventually leave.
 I told Angela I don't think it's good for Monica to be in the bathroom with us when we smoke, but Angela says she's not letting her out of her sight.
 After we smoke we return to the living room, sit around with no music, no kind of chit-chat or games like spades, … Angela may leave for somewhere else leaving Judy and Monica on the couch and the both of them just watch television or read or begin picking their noses …, go upstairs and Angela is filing her nails or brushing her hair in front of a mirror …, I have little money in my pockets and no plans for a future to talk about with her …, if I had a large sum of money I'd think of thoughts that would tickle her fancy but at this time what is happening in the family is just too weird to understand and wrap my head around, then put into words to have it make sense in a conversation with someone like what Angela could become.